gokulnpc/Java-Project/README.md

    - Use advanced functions (sin, cos, log, power, factorial, etc.)
 6. **Manual Testing:**
    - Try edge cases (e.g., kill the same PID twice, open/close many apps)
+7. **File Management:**
+   - Open Notepad and File Explorer.
+   - Create, edit, and save files in Notepad.
+All files are saved in the `~/JavOSFiles` directory.
+   - Use File Explorer to view, open, and delete files in the `~/JavOSFiles` directory.

 ## Authors